 Months of entry

-This Postgraduate Diploma intensive fast-track programme for those requiring training in social science research methods provides entry to either the MPhil/PhD or, for suitable candidates, to year two of the EdD programme.
+This Postgraduate Diploma is an intensive accelerated pre-doctoral programme for those requiring training in social science research methods.
+It provides entry to either the MPhil/PhD or, for suitable candidates, to year two of the EdD programme.
 It is aimed at professionals who have an interest in developing research skills in any of the social science disciplinary areas covered by the UCL Doctoral Training Partnership.

 This programme offers a unique opportunity to gain social science research methods training applicable across any of the UCL Doctoral Training Partnership social science disciplines.

-It allows access to the MPhil/PhD at the IOE and gives exemptions from both taught year one methods courses on the EdD.
-Successful students will be allowed to commence year two of the EdD on completion of just one taught year one course, Foundations of Professionalism (this will be simultaneous to starting year two).
+It allows access to the MPhil/PhD at the UCL Institute of Education (IOE) and gives exemptions from both taught year one methods modules on the EdD.
+Successful students will be allowed to commence year two of the EdD on completion of just one taught year one module, Foundations of Professionalism (this will be simultaneous to starting year two).